LDL Particle Number

 Frequently Asked Questions

-The standard reference range is Optimal:<1000 nmol/L, Moderate risk:1000-1299 nmol/L, High risk:≥1300 nmol/L. Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for LDL Particle Number is Optimal:<1000 nmol/L, Moderate risk:1000-1299 nmol/L, High risk:≥1300 nmol/L. Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer